Phase diagram for a copolymer in a micro-emulsion: Abstract

 \section{Abstract}

 In this paper we study a model describing a copolymer in a micro-emulsion.
 The copolymer consists of a random concatenation of hydrophobic and hydrophilic monomers, the micro-emulsion consists of large blocks of oil and water arranged in a percolation-type fashion.
 The interaction Hamiltonian assigns energy $-\alpha$ to hydrophobic monomers in oil and energy $-\beta$ to hydrophilic monomers in water, where $\alpha,\beta$ are parameters that without loss of generality are taken to lie in the cone $\{(\alpha,\beta) \in\R^2\colon\,\alpha \geq |\beta|\}$.
 Depending on the values of these parameters, the copolymer either stays close to the oil-water interface (localization) or wanders off into the oil and/or the water (delocalization).
-We derive two variational formulas for the quenched free energy per monomer, one that is ``column-based'' and one that is ``slope-based''.
-Using these variational formulas we identify the phase diagram in the $(\alpha,\beta)$-cone.
+Based on an \emph{assumption} about the strict concavity of the free energy of a copolymer near a linear interface, we derive a variational formula for the quenched free energy per monomer that is \emph{column-based}, i.e., captures what the copolymer does in columns of different type.
+We subsequently transform this into a variational formula that is \emph{slope-based}, i.e., captures what the polymer does as it travels at different slopes, and we use the latter to identify the phase diagram in the $(\alpha,\beta)$-cone.
 There are two regimes: \emph{supercritical} (the oil blocks percolate) and \emph{subcritical} (the oil blocks do not percolate).
 The supercritical and the subcritical phase diagram each have two localized phases and two delocalized phases, separated by four critical curves meeting at a quadruple critical point.
 The different phases correspond to the different ways in which the copolymer can move through the micro-emulsion.
+The analysis of the phase diagram is based on \emph{three hypotheses} about the possible frequencies at which the oil blocks and the water blocks can be visited.
+We show that these three hypotheses are plausible, but do not provide a proof.

 0.5truecm